fffaraz/dockerweb/README.md

 <!---
 ## Donation

+If this helps you [why not buy me a beer](https://www.paypal.me/frz288) :beer:

 If this project help you reduce time to develop and you would like to donate to this cause, feel free to send money my way via one of the links below:

 [![PayPal](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/frz288)